rahulvanukuri/rahulvanukuri.github.io/_pages/about.md

     <h2>Biography</h2>
     <p>I’m a Ph.D. student in the Computer Science department at <a href="https://www.uta.edu/">The University of Texas at Arlington</a>, where <a href="#">Dr. Mohammad Atiqul Islam</a> serves as my doctoral advisor.
 My research focuses on high-performance computing, cybersecurity, machine learning, and resource autoscaling in cloud computing environments.</p>

-    <p>Before starting my Ph.D., I accrued over 12 years of professional experience in cybersecurity, including serving as the Chief Information Security Officer (CISO) at BRAC Bank PLC, where I managed several large-scale projects.
-I hold a Master’s degree in Information Systems Security and an MBA from the University of Dhaka.</p>
+    <p>Before starting my Ph.D., I accrued over 12 years of professional experience in Bangladesh in numerous critical roles, including Chief Information Security Officer (CISO) at <a href="https://www.bracbank.com/en/">BRAC Bank PLC</a> and IT auditor and security expert for several Bangladesh Government projects (<a href="https://www.cirt.gov.bd/">BGD e-GOV CIRT</a>) funded by the <a href="https://www.worldbank.org/">World Bank</a>.
+Additionally, I gained significant expertise in cybersecurity, risk management, and IT auditing through my work with <a href="https://www.ibm.com/us-en/">IBM Bangladesh</a> and <a href="https://kpmg.com/bd/en/home.html/">KPMG Bangladesh</a>, one of the Big Four accounting firms.</p>

     <a href="#" class="cv-link">Download my resumé / CV</a>